-Horton Creek Trail is a 6.8 mile moderately trafficked out and back trail located near Payson, AZ that features a river and is rated as moderate.
+Horton Creek Trail is a 6.8 mile moderately trafficked out and back trail located near Payson, Arizona that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, and fishing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash